 When attempting to charge the NP-W126 class batteries, in the X-T3 camera, or either of the two Fujifilm chargers, if a resistance indicating a temperature within the safe range is not seen at the [T] contact, then charging is not initiated.
 (This safety function is also implemented on the Nitecore FX1 USB charger).
 On non-OEM batteries, the [T] contact is usually just connected to a fixed 10kΩ resister (meaning that it always signals the temperature as OK, even if it is outside the acceptable limits).
 This allows the batteries to be charged, without adhering to the safe charging temperature protocols.

 The purpose of the [S] (probably standing for “Status” or “System”) contact is not openly documented.
-Although we could speculate that it might be for a single-wire smart system (there is little evidence to support this idea), it is most likely a simple system indicator, that gives battery information by whether or not a measured resistance exceeds certain thresholds.
+The [S] contact most likely accesses a simple system indicator, that gives battery information by whether or not a measured resistance exceeds certain thresholds.
 Such a method is expandable over time, so that if a new further improved battery became available, another higher resistance threshold can be added to the system, to indicate that battery.
 Note that the X-T3 camera differentiates between “S” and “non-S” type batteries, by interrogating the resistance on this [S] contact.

 Typical self-discharge rates for Li-ion batteries (at a temperature of about 20°C) are 5% in the first 24 hours after charging, and then 5% per month (this monthly five percent is made up of approximately 2% intrinsic loss, and 3% due to drain by the battery protection circuit).
 As a rule of thumb, the self-discharge rate doubles with every 10°C increase in temperature.